NOAA-MDL/grib2io/README.md

 ## Development

-grib2io is the de-facto Python interface to the NCEPLIBS-g2c library.
-Therefore, the development and evolution of grib2io will mainly focus on how best to serve that purpose and its primary users -- mainly meteorologists, physical scientists, and software developers supporting the missions within NOAA's National Weather Service (NWS); National Centers for Environmental Prediction (NCEP); and other NOAA and U.S. Government organizations.
+grib2io is the de facto Python interface to the NCEPLIBS-g2c library.
+Therefore, its development and evolution will primarily focus on serving that purpose and supporting its core users—mainly meteorologists, physical scientists, and software developers working within NOAA’s National Weather Service (NWS), the National Centers for Environmental Prediction (NCEP), and other NOAA and U.S. Government organizations.

 ## Disclaimer